LucasOta/posts/dev.to/Slack-boost-your-teams-productivity.md

 In a company there are a lot of different people (thank god!), with different interests, hobbies, tolerance to other human beings, and so on.
 It’s very probable that not everyone in the company wants to see a picture of your new puppy or your brand new custom mechanical keyboard full of RGB magic for more FPS, but there are for sure a lot of people that would love to see those things.
 Go and create new channels `#puppies_lovers` `#hardware_fans` `#music` `#coffee` (you can be a little more creative than me with the names).
 This way you can create little communities of people with similar interests without disturbing/spamming general channels.

 Another useful proposal I have for you is to have a side channel for your current team.
-Sometimes there are roles that work on several teams at the same time, so they might not want to scroll over memes or conversations about the Snyderverse to look for useful information (or maybe he does, in that case he can join your side channel).
+Sometimes there are roles that work on several teams at the same time, so they might not want to scroll over memes or conversations about the Snyderverse to look for useful information (or maybe they do, in that case they can join your side channel).
 And as I love consistency, you could use the same notation for every side channel.
 Example: `#cms_team` (main channel) and `#cms_team_theFunSide` (side channel to make memes competitions and to spoil your teammates).

 ##Prioritize information at first glance
 Let’s come back to that role that works with different teams, or that developer immersed on [“The Zone”](https://lifehacker.com/what-is-the-zone-anyway-5920484).
-They might want to see only the important information, and leave the rest for later.
+They might want to see only the important information, and leave the rest for "later" (yes, like that bugfix 🤫).
 Overcoming this situation is very simple, just use custom emojis at the beginning of the message:
  - 🟢 Green circle: represents information that won’t change anyone’s responsibilities, priorities or tasks.
 E.g, if you are writing an update on a thread about a task, or if you are going to the bank for a couple of hours.
  - ⚠️ Yellow triangle:  you need someone else’s attention, or action, help, etc.
 E.g., a code review, a mail review, a cry for help inside a task thread, a concern about something.
  - 🟥 Red square: needs urgent attention, something must be done immediately.
 E.g, the production server is down, a high priority email from a client, a client meeting being moved or cancelled, or maybe even a PR/mail that needs to be ready ASAP.
-Whenever you see this, please, go read the message.
+Whenever you see this, please, go to read the message.

->Note: it’s important to use those colors to distinguish quickly between them, but it is also necessary to use different shapes for color-blind people.
+>Note: it’s important to use those colors to quickly distinguish between them, but it is also necessary to use different shapes for color-blind people.

 >[Here](https://drive.google.com/drive/folders/1cp-F9m-01zCvjOpGkzXfN0AdjoSgZ5wN?usp=sharing) you have some emojis I've created and others that I've downloaded from [slackmojis.com](https://slackmojis.com/).

 ##An emoji is worth a thousand words
 We are seeking productivity increases here, let’s use emojis to achieve this!
 How?
-Scenario: let’s suppose that you are the Scrum Master and you ask your team “Hey guys, do we really need to have today’s meeting with the design team?”, what would you prefer?
+Scenario: let’s suppose that you are the Scrum Master and you ask the following question to your team, what would you prefer?
 _Option A_
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5vunokg39mhofvhvl2h4.png)
 _Option B_